pozil/mongodb-jndi-datasource/README.md

 =======================
 **A JNDI pooled datasource for MongoDB**

-Tested on Tomcat 6 but should work fine on other Java servers with some configuration changes (JDNI datasour declaration).
+Tested on Tomcat 6 but should work fine on other Java servers with some configuration changes (JDNI datasource declaration).

 v1.0 of this project is using MongoDB java client v2.12.2